 - Abnormal bleeding from the vagina

 Hair growth, voice deepening,

-acne, loss of menstrual periods in some rare stromal tumors
+, loss of menstrual periods in some rare stromal tumors

 These may also be caused by other, less serious health conditions.
 Anyone with these symptoms should see a doctor.